MichaelMoura/Droga-Cruzeiro/back-end/README.md

 [] - Make the payment system
 [] - Make the order issue system
 [] - implement the 3D card payment
+[] - implements the verification if there is a credit card equal to the typed one

 Apresentar os error de forma dinâmica nos controllers ou nas routers